We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The beauty of indoor grow lights is they allow herbs, seeds, houseplants, and flowers to flourish year-round.
 However, they need the right amount of sunlight and darkness to thrive.
 Johnson says that for germination and seedlings, you can run lights 16 to 18 hours per day until they are a few inches tall.
 "As they mature," she adds, "you can slowly reduce to get them on a similar light pattern for spring before you transplant them.”

-After some experimenting, you should be able to peg the optimal duration for your specific plant variety.
-A grow light with a built-in timer makes it easier to control proper light levels, especially if you’re away from home.
-Most of the grow lights on the list feature built-in timers.
 However, you can most likely add an external timer or even a smart timer like we did during testing to those without one.
-For example, we were able to use an external timer for our best light bulb pick, the GE BR30 LED Grow Light Bulb.
+For example, we were able to use an external timer for our best light bulb pick.
 Johnson suggests that you try to get the light schedule as close as possible to the current sun pattern so your plants are less shocked when transplanted outdoors.

 Why Trust The Spruce?